carneades/carneades-3/doc/manual/scenarios.md

 8. After sufficient time has passed to allow for an in-depth discussion of the issues and the reconstruction of the arguments in an argument graph, the opinion formation and polling tool of Carneades is use to obtain informed feedback from citizens about their opinions of the claims and arguments.
 The questions asked in the poll are generated automatically from the argument graph.
 Several polls can be conducted, at regular intervals, depending on the duration of the offical EU procedure for the public deliberation of the Green Paper.
 9. At the end of the discussion period, the EU analysts use Carneades to generate an outline of the results of the deliberation which can be processed further using word processing software.

 ## Claims Processing

+Every day, large public agencies and companies, for example in the banking and insurance industries, process thousands of transactions requiring the correct application of laws, regulations, court decisions, and internal policies to decide claims and justify these decisions.

+The bureaucracy costs of processing these claims is enormous.
+When  decisions are incorrect or insufficiently transparent, further unnecessary and potentially high costs can be incurred due to long appeal processes and possibly court proceedings.

+START HERE

+## Regulatory Compliance

 ## Legal Case Management